🍓JUST PICKED! RAW STRAWBERRY GREEK YOGURT! SHOP NOW!🍓

 Minestrone is a hearty Italian soup made with beans, vegetables, and a tomato-y broth and is served with pasta or rice.
 It’s versatile, as you can use any seasonal veggies you have in your home.
 A great addition to a good Minestrone is sausage, adding a deep flavor and some healthy animal fat.

-We do hope you’ll take the leap and stock up on pastured pork for the colder months.
+We do hope you’ll take the leap and stock up on forest raised pork for the colder months.
 You can make yummy recipes like this all winter long.
-Shop our When Pigs Fly Pork Sale.

 Cooking